ShaunCurtis/Blazor.ExploreRendering/Documents/Going-For-Broke.md

 ## The Pages/Components

-Look at the two projects and notice that most of the components are in the Server project.
+Note most of the components are in the Server project.
 Only  `Counter` is in Client Project.

 Add the following component to `Home`, `Counter` and `Weather` below the `Page Title` :